NEWS & EVENTS

 Primates of the Caribbean.

 In BBC Wildlife, October 2013, Michael Leach and Meriel Lland have contributed a 6 page article from the Leeward Islands in the Caribbean.
-The feature looks at the vervet monkeys of St Kitts - and their alcoholic habit of stealing drinks from beach bars.
+The feature relates their recent trip to study the vervet monkeys of St Kitts - and the animals' alcoholic habit of stealing drinks from beach bars.